padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Use the encoding property to allow special symbols from Germany - you have to add them in your files where they may occur.
+Use the encoding property to allow special symbols from Germany - you have to add them in your files where they occur.
 Let's implement the first pending test that a user can't have an empty name:

 ```ruby